The Co-op Principles

 When the Co-op works with other organizations such as banks, it makes sure that these arrangements don’t compromise our commitment to democratic member control and self-management.

 The Co-op strives to inform the broader community about our core values and our dedication to healthy living.
-In addition to this website, the Co-op has given tours of the store to student groups, presented at local schools, and worked with organizations such as the Environmental Action Committee and the New Land Trust to spread our message to the surrounding community.
+In addition to our online outreach, the Co-op has given tours of the store to student groups, presented at local schools, and worked with organizations such as the Environmental Action Committee and the New Land Trust to spread our message to the surrounding community.

 The North Country Food Co-op is committed to expanding the cooperative movement and its core values by working with other cooperatives, both directly and indirectly.
 We do business with a number of co-ops including Frontier Natural Products, who have supplied many of our spices and teas for over 25 years, Organic Valley, and Syracuse Cultural Workers.
 The Co-op also honors other co-op membership cards and has supported struggling co-ops over the years.

 The Co-op is also dedicated to the sustainable development of our local economy.
-We buy a variety of goods from a number of local producers, many based in Clinton County, including honey from Adirondack Bee Supply, produce and cheese from Clover Mead, and free-range eggs from Rehoboth Homestead, as well as jewelry and a number of other gifts from local artisans.
+We buy a variety of goods from a number of local producers, many based in Clinton County, including honey from Adirondack Bee Supply, produce and cheese from North Country Creamery, and free-range eggs from Rehoboth Homestead, as well as jewelry and a number of other gifts from local artisans.
 We also participate in major local events such as the Battle of Plattsburgh and the Mayor’s Cup.